carrot/roots-contentful/readme.md

 #### Single Entry Views

-> **Note:** This feature is currently not implemented, but is planned for a future release.

 If a `template` option is defined for a Content Type in `app.coffee`, roots will compile a single page view for each entry in that Content Type collection.
 The entry will also have a `_url` key that returns the path to the single page view (so you can create links on an index page for example).

 #### The Entry Object